Euboea

 Lichadonisia

 Surrounded by the endless blue of the Aegean, the lush greenery of Lichadonisia.
-It is a complex of small islands with exotic color, probably created by volcanic eruptions.
+It is a complex of small islands with exotic colors, probably created by volcanic eruptions.
 They start from Kavos, which is the northernmost tip of Euboea and are scattered in the Archipelago within walking distance.
 It is accessible by boat from Kammena Vourla, which is opposite to Kavos.
 The largest is Manolias, with a dense green landscape and a beach bar.

 Orei